LevelHome/simplicity_sdk/app/common/example/se_manager_stream_cipher/readme.md

 # SE Manager Stream Cipher

-This example uses the SE Manager API to perform the stream ciphers on the supported Series 2 device.
+This example uses the SE Manager API to perform the stream ciphers on the supported device.

 In this example, test vectors are used to verify the stream ciphers.